electricimp/ThermalPrinter/README.md

 ## License

-The Thermal Printer library is licensed under the (MIT License)[./LICENSE]
+The Thermal Printer class is licensed under the (MIT License)[./LICENSE]